 ARS 28-907 (A) and (B)

-A person shall not operate a motor vehicle on the highways in this state when transporting a child who is under five years of age unless that child is properly secured in a child restraint system.
-Each passenger who is at least five years of age, who is under eight years of age and who is not more than four feet nine inches tall is to be restrained in a child restraint system.
-(There are exceptions for older vehicles or vehicles that are larger, like buses.)
+A person shall not operate a motor vehicle on the highways in this state when transporting a child who is under 5 years of age unless that child is properly secured in a child restraint system.
+Each passenger who is at least 5 years of age, who is under 8 years of age and who is not more than 4 feet, 9 inches tall is to be restrained in a child restraint system.
+(There are exceptions for older vehicles and larger vehicles, like buses.)

 ARS 28-907 (C)